-Back when the Nintendo Switch was first released, we didn’t know whether there’d be enough games beyond The Legend of Zelda: Breath of the Wild to keep us entertained.
+Back when the Nintendo Switch console was first released, we didn’t know whether there’d be enough games beyond The Legend of Zelda: Breath of the Wild to keep us entertained.
 How wrong we were.
 Here’s our guide to the best Nintendo Switch games.

 More than 1,000 games later – including many, many gems in the mix – the Switch has proven to be an absolutely essential console.
 Nintendo has pumped the system full of great exclusives, but it also has many of greatest picks from other platforms including a treasure trove of indie favourites.

 Looking for something fresh to play, or just want to make sure you’ve hit all of the essentials?
 Take your pick from the best Switch games below and you can’t go wrong.
 Want a headset as well?
 Check out our guide to the best gaming headsets.

-Additional words: Andrew Hayward
+Additional words: Andrew Hayward and Jack Needham

 1) Luigi’s Mansion 3